AdobeDocs/experience-manager-64.en/help/assets/s7-video.md

 >[!NOTE]
 >
 >Out of the box, the S7 video component uses the universal video profile.
-You can however obtain the HTML5-based video player for use by AEM by doing one of the following:
->
->* In Scene7, copy the embed code of the out-of-box HTML5 video player and put it in your AEM page.
+You can however obtain the HTML5-based video player for use by AEM by doing one of the following in Scene7: copy the embed code of the out-of-box HTML5 video player and put it in your AEM page.
->* Use the Scene7 HTML5 viewer SDK to create a custom player and then create a custom AEM component.
->

 ## AEM Video Component {#aem-video-component}